2nd Infantry Division (United Kingdom): Peninsular War

 Major-General Rowland Hill was given command of the newly formed 2nd Division, which was around 3,900 men strong.
 It first saw action at the Battle of Talavera (27–28 July 1809), and suffered 888 casualties over two days of fighting.
 The division, now 10,000-strong and including embedded Portuguese troops, was present at the Battle of Bussaco on 27 September 1810 but did not see combat.
 By October it was manning redoubts in the Torres Vedra defensive line, near Alhandra.
 While French forces skirmished with the division's pickets, the main position was not engaged.
 In November, Hill, who was suffering from fever, was replaced by Major-General William Stewart; one of the division's brigade commanders.
 Detached from Wellesley's main force, the division missed most of the major battles during the 1811–12 period and acquired the nickname the "Observing Division".
 Despite this, the division was involved in several battles during that period.
 At the Battle of Albuera Stewart received criticism for his handling of the division and ignoring orders.
 As the division moved to take position alongside engaged Spanish forces, Stewart ordered his lead brigade to strike the flank of the attacking French.
 Stewart ignored a request by the brigade commander to establish his own flank guard, thus leaving it vulnerable.
 While the brigade was engaged in this manoeuvre, and concealed by a blinding hailstorm, 800 Polish lancers had approached the brigade's open flank.
-The lancers charged into the British flank, inflicting 1,248 casualties, or 75 percent of the brigade's strength.
+The lancers charged into the British flank, inflicting 1,248 casualties, or 75 per cent of the brigade's strength.
 The total divisional losses in the battle amounted to 2,868.
 On 28 October 1811 the division – with attached Spanish cavalry – took part in the Battle of Arroyo dos Molinos, where it captured Arroyo dos Molinos, scattered the garrison and took around 1,300 prisoners with a loss of 101 men.
 On 19 May 1812, at the Battle of Almaraz, 900 men of the division entered Fort Napoleon by surprise.
 After a fierce, closely fought battle they forced the garrison to retreat.
 The fort's guns were used to subdue the garrison of nearby Fort Ragusa, which the division occupied, and then secured an important river crossing over the Tagus.
 The fighting resulted in around 400 French casualties, and the division suffered 189 casualties including 37 killed.
 In late 1812, while it covered the retreat of coalition forces, the division failed to fully destroy a bridge.
 This allowed French forces to cross the Tagus faster than anticipated.